 Here’s what you have to remember the next time you rent a car: When you refuel, use a credit card and ask for a paper receipt.
 Keep the receipt and show it to the employee when you return the car.
 You might want to ask if it’s enough proof of a full tank, and if it’s not, what you would need to do in order to avoid a refueling charge.

-I contacted Hertz on your behalf.
+My advocacy team and I contacted Hertz on your behalf.
 It refunded your $93.